RDF014/mvp-starter/_PRESS-RELEASE.md

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
-  This is for everyone who like trivia or just wants to make a simple social gathering an extra element of fun.
+  This is for that person who wants to see how much random knowledge they know.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
-  The website will show the user different trivia questions one-by-one that will range in varying difficulty and a wide variety of catagories.
+  The website will show the user a variety of trivia questions that will range in varying difficulty and a wide variety of catagories.
 All questions are user-created and there have been more than 2000+ verified questions, so it will be rare that you will receieve the same question twice.
-With this app, you can give any social gathering that you attend or host that extra "fun" factor and turn a simple hang-out or party into a fun or competitive trivia day.
+With this app, you can give yourself that extra bit of entertainment on those long boring days.

 ## Problem ##
   > Describe the problem your product solves.
-  Being at any type of social event and the overall vibe has become dull.
+  Going through the day and having nothing to do

 ## Solution ##
   > Describe how your product elegantly solves the problem.